wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

 *   With his prior consent, notice of an intended marriage may be given to the Registrar-General or Deputy Registrar-General, and the marriage may be solemnised before him, in the same manner and subject to the same requirements and conditions as if he were a Registrar.

-    Section 33A: inserted, on 1 January 1977, by [section 8][128] of the Marriage Amendment Act 1976 (1976 No 8).
+    Section 33A: inserted, on 1 January 1977, by [section 8][130] of the Marriage Amendment Act 1976 (1976 No 8).

 ##### 34 Proxy marriages

-*   (1) Notwithstanding the provisions of this Act, a marriage solemnized in New Zealand in the absence of 1 party to the marriage shall, if it is solemnized in accordance with this section, be lawful.
+*   (1) Notwithstanding the provisions of this Act, a marriage solemnised in New Zealand in the absence of 1 party to the marriage shall, if it is solemnised in accordance with this section, be lawful.

-    (2) A Family Court Judge may, on application in that behalf, authorize the marriage in New Zealand of any person who is resident in New Zealand to any person who is outside New Zealand if the Judge is satisfied that the person who is outside New Zealand is unable to come to New Zealand by reason of the existence of a state of war or armed conflict or by reason of the conditions of his service as a member of the armed forces of any Commonwealth country, or of any country for the time being allied with any Commonwealth country.
+    (2) A Family Court Judge may, on application in that behalf, authorise the marriage in New Zealand of any person who is resident in New Zealand to any person who is outside New Zealand if the Judge is satisfied that the person who is outside New Zealand is unable to come to New Zealand by reason of the existence of a state of war or armed conflict or by reason of the conditions of his service as a member of the armed forces of any Commonwealth country, or of any country for the time being allied with any Commonwealth country.

     (3) All the provisions of this Act shall, as far as they are applicable and with the necessary modifications, apply to any marriage to which this section relates.

-    (4) Regulations under this Act may prescribe the form of any marriage to which this section relates before a Registrar, the manner and form in which the assent of the absent party to any such marriage shall be given, the time during which and the circumstances in which any document signed by the absent party may be revoked and the effect of any such revocation, and such other matters as may be considered necessary in respect of the solemnization and registration of any such marriage.
+    (4) Regulations under this Act may prescribe the form of any marriage to which this section relates before a Registrar, the manner and form in which the assent of the absent party to any such marriage shall be given, the time during which and the circumstances in which any document signed by the absent party may be revoked and the effect of any such revocation, and such other matters as may be considered necessary in respect of the solemnisation and registration of any such marriage.

-    Section 34(2): amended, on 1 October 1981, by [section 17(1)][117] of the Family Courts Act 1980 (1980 No 161).
+    Section 34(2): amended, on 1 October 1981, by [section 17(1)][118] of the Family Courts Act 1980 (1980 No 161).

     Section 34(2): amended, on 24 September 1959, by section 3 of the Marriage Amendment Act 1959 (1959 No 11).